kreezelvillanueva/ecom_checkout/README.md

 ### 4️⃣ View Shopping Cart

-- Displays the list of added items, unit prices, total costs, and discounts.
+- Displays the list of added items, unit prices, quantity, total costs, and discounts.
 - Users can remove items from the cart.

 ### 5️⃣ Apply Discounts Automatically